-My first time using the toilet in Pahrump was surreal (and mortifying) because I had to walk by the women peeing and they didn't put the clear flaps in front of their door so I could see everything.
+The facilities in Pahrump were highly uncomfortable because anytime you want to use the shower or use the toilet you are literally face-to-face with the other inmates using the same facilities.My first time using the toilet in Pahrump was surreal (and mortifying) because I had to walk by the women peeing and they didn't put the clear flaps in front of their door so I could see everything.
 I just looked down and tried to give them their space.
 The same could be said about my first shower experience here because the walls weren't high enough to cover my chest and I had to come out soaking wet and grab my towel and get dressed.
 And there was a line for the shower so I had to do this in front of about 4 people.

-My current cell is a 3-person unit that has 1 bunk bed and 1 regular bed (we call this the princess bed).
+My final stop and current destination is the Federal Correctional Institute in Dublin, CA. This is a real prison and built for women who have very lengthy sentences so the accommodations are a little bit more comfortable (in a sense).My current cell is a 3-person unit that has 1 bunk bed and 1 regular bed (we call this the princess bed).
 Its about 12ft long by 9ft wide which is tiny considering 3 people have to live there.
 There is a toilet at the entrance of the cell that is out in the open; it does not have doors or a wall.
 There is also a mirror and a sink.
 The showers are outside of the cell in the hallway facing the lobby where 80-100 women hangout, however, there is only a shower curtain that provides privacy.

 Now that I'm in my final residence, I only have to get used to using the toilet in front of an audience of 2...my bunkies.
 It is a different type of adjustment to sit on the toilet and do your business while having a conversation with a complete stranger.